gamblevore/speedie/Documentation/Message.md

         || type = item[@bra,1][@thg].name
         "$name is a $type"                    // "file1 is a Picture,  file2 is a Sound,  file3 is a Text"

-**Unlike** XML which has many different kinds of nodes, each `Message` returned by `string.parse` is interchangeable, and has only two things defining it, the type and the name.
+**Unlike** XML which has many different kinds of nodes, each `Message` returned is interchangeable, and has only two things defining it, the type and the name.

 The name is accessed via `.name`, and is just a string.
 The type is accessed `.func`, and is a datatype called `Syntax`.
 On the CPU, `Syntax` is just an `int`.
 Datatypes have their own functions that you can call, so you must think of `Syntax` as it's own type that just happens to have efficient CPU representation.